vault12/glow.ts/README.md

   </a>
 </p>

-Glow is a client library for interacting with [Zax Cryptographic Relay](https://github.com/vault12/zax), a [NaCl-based Cryptographic Relay](https://s3-us-west-1.amazonaws.com/vault12/zax_infogfx.jpg).
+**Glow.ts** is a client library for interacting with [Zax Cryptographic Relay](https://github.com/vault12/zax), a [NaCl-based Cryptographic Relay](https://s3-us-west-1.amazonaws.com/vault12/zax_infogfx.jpg).
+This reference implementation is written in TypeScript.
+The original deprecated implementation in CoffeeScript can be [found there](https://github.com/vault12/glow).

+## Test Dashboard

+**Glow.ts** powers a test [Dashboard app](https://github.com/vault12/zax-dashboard) to provide a user-friendly access point to encrypted Mailboxes on a given relay.

+We maintain a live [Test Server](https://zt.vault12.com) that runs the stable build of Zax Dashboard.
+For testing purposes expiration of any communication on that relay is set to *30 minutes*.

+You can also check the latest build of `master` branch on [Github Pages](https://vault12.github.io/zax-dashboard/).

 ## Running tests

 Unit tests are powered by [Jest](https://jestjs.io).
 The engine runs all the tests in each `describe` section serially in the order they are described in the `.spec.ts` file.
 By default, unit tests connect to a remote [Zax](https://github.com/vault12/zax) Cryptographic Relay Server on `https://z.vault12.com`.
-You may also run tests on a local or any other test server by modifying the code in [src/tests.helper.ts#L1](src/tests.helper.ts#L1).
+You may also run tests on a local or any other test server by modifying the code in the [tests helper](src/tests.helper.ts#L1).

 ## Ecosystem